vGOOMBAv/DataBase/README.md

 <b>Syntax:</b><br>
 Print<br>

-# What could possibly could go wrong
+# What could possibly go wrong
 This program have a simple exception handling mechanism.
 Important thing to know is that in case of<br>
 exception catching program will stop its working.
 Possible errors are:<br>
 * Wrong date format